-While at Texas Tech, Professor Pearl has been the recipient of the Chancellor's Council Distinguished Research Award, the highest research honor awarded within the Texas Tech University System.
-She has also been the recipient of a President's Excellence in Research Professorship, the Spencer A. Wells Award for Creativity in Teaching.
-She was also selected as one of the Lubbock Chamber of Commerce's 2017 Twenty Under Forty award winners.
+While at Texas Tech, Professor Pearl has won the Chancellor's Council Distinguished Research Award, the highest research honor awarded within the Texas Tech University System.
+She has also been the recipient of a President's Excellence in Research Professorship, the Spencer A. Wells Award for Creativity in Teaching, and a Lubbock Chamber of Commerce Twenty Under Forty award.
 Prior to arriving at Texas Tech, Professor Pearl was a Visiting Assistant Professor at Florida International University College of Law where she was the 2013-14 Professor of the Year as well as the 2013-14 Pioneer Award winner.
 Professor Pearl has been invited to present her work at conferences at Yale, the University of Pennsylvania, and the Sorbonne, among other universities.

 and the United States Courts of Appeals for the First, Fourth, and Tenth Circuits.